Tips for Minimizing Heat Stress in Cattle

 Shade is important, especially for dark-haired cattle.
 Therefore, providing pasture with access to trees and shade is essential.

 Heat during summer is inevitable.
-Thankfully, you can take the above preventative measures before temperatures reach dangerous levels to reduce effects of heat stress and maintain your animal’s performance.
+Thankfully, you can take the above preventative measures before temperatures reach dangerous levels to reduce the effects of heat stress and maintain your animal’s performance.